 By Marla Backer

-We continue to believe that Labor Smart has significant growth opportunities.
-In our view, risks include that the company is highly dependent on founder and CEO Ryan Schadel, is under-capitalized, could expand too rapidly, competition could increase, customers could shift towards hiringmployees instead of using temporary workers and economic factors could constrain industry growth.
+In our view, risks include that: the company is highly dependent on founder and CEO Ryan Schadel, is under capitalized, could expand too rapidly, competition could increase, customers could shift towards hiring permanent employees instead of using temporary workers and economic factors could constrain industry growth.

 PLEASE CLICK HERE FOR ACCESS TO THE LTNC INITIATION REPORT

 Please visit SCR.Zacks.com for additional information on our research and coverage universe, and Subscribe to receive our articles and reports emailed directly to you each morning.